m0rphtail/crispy-player/README.md

 # Crispy Player

-A video player that performs video super resolution in *realtime* made with ReactJs & ElectronJS
+A video player that performs video super resolution in _realtime_ made with [React](https://reactjs.org/) & [ElectronJS](https://www.electronjs.org/) along with Typescript for type support.

 ## Team